 2018 Exploration Highlights Include:

-- The strike length of the newly discovered South Zone is 700 metres and is open to southeast.
+- The strike length of the newly discovered South Zone is 720 metres and is open to northwest, northeast and southeast.

-- 5 of the 10 recently completed DDH’s contained visible gold (VG).
+- 8 of the 22 recently completed diamond drill holes contained visible gold (VG).

 Examples of low-sulphidation epithermal gold deposits include: